samuelefiorini/minimal/README.md

                     min 1/n Loss(Y, XW) + tau * Penalty(W)
                      W

 where Y is [n x T], X is [n x d] and W is [d x T].
-The solutions are required by means of proximal gradient methods (aka forward-backward splitting).
+The solutions are obtained with proximal gradient methods (aka forward-backward splitting).

 **MINIMAL** is free software.
 It is licensed under the Free BSD licence.